Robinpig/Note/docs/CS/Java/Spring_Cloud/Feign.md

 ## Introduction

 Feign is a Java to HTTP client binder inspired by Retrofit, JAXRS-2.0, and WebSocket.
-Feign's first goal was reducing the complexity of binding Denominator uniformly to HTTP APIs regardless of ReSTfulness.
+Feign's first goal was reducing the complexity of binding Denominator uniformly to HTTP APIs regardless of [ReSTfulness]().

+Feign uses tools like Jersey and CXF to write Java clients for ReST or SOAP services.
+Furthermore, Feign allows you to write your own code on top of http libraries such as Apache HC.
+Feign connects your code to http APIs with minimal overhead and code via customizable decoders and error handling, which can be written to any text-based http API.

 Features: